 There are so many other colors, and so many other effects on the human body.

-- White and black together signify balance, a yin and yang.
+- White and Black.
+Together signify balance, a yin and yang.
 Wikipedia uses shades of gray, as well as white and black in their globe.

-- Pink, like Victoria’s Secret, obviously signifies sexiness and femininity.
+- Pink.
+Like Victoria’s Secret, obviously signifies sexiness and femininity.

 The hues and mixtures of colors are also important in evoking emotion.
 Using lighter shades of color can signify lightheartedness.
 Mixing yellow with black adds a tint of efficiency and industry to a logo, much like Amazon, as it resembles a worksite.

-There is so much depth to this topic, it’s astounding.
+There's so much depth to this topic, it’s astounding.
 Of course, while the color’s inherent effect on a person is important when creating a logo or marketing plan, you must also consider the color’s relation to your business.

 Is the color red essential in what you’re painting your company to be?
 Do you want to be associated with Facebook blue?
 These are all things to consider.